williamL55/CIS22C_FinalProject/README.md

 - [ ] Provide relevant test cases for the final presentation

 Remember to do your peer evaluations on time.
 Check the schedule on her website.
+Please make sure for every cin statement there is a check for if the input is valid.
+It will make debugging much easier later on.